AlexHeyman/PopulationBasedTraining/README.md

 # PopulationBasedTraining
-An implementation of population-based training of neural networks for TensorFlow and associated testing materials.
+An implementation of population-based training of neural networks for TensorFlow and associated testing materials